 - Ask healthcare providers about directions for eating and drinking.

 The day of your surgery:

-- Caregivers may take pictures of your breasts.
+- Healthcare providers may take pictures of your breasts.
 This will be used to compare the pictures of your breasts before and after the surgery.

 What will happen:

-- Caregivers will clean your chest and the area around your breasts.
-Caregivers will make incisions in your breast area, armpit, or belly button.
+- Healthcare providers will clean your chest and the area around your breasts.
+Healthcare providers will make incisions in your breast area, armpit, or belly button.
 The breast implant will then be placed under the breast tissue or chest muscle.
-Caregivers may use an endoscope.
+Healthcare providers may use an endoscope.
 An endoscope is a flexible tube with a light on the end.

 - If an adjustable implant is used, the implant will be filled with saline through a small, removable fill tube.
 This tube is left attached to the implant and placed just under the skin for weekly breast size adjustments.
 This is removed when the desired size of the breasts is reached.
 Drains (thin rubber tubes) may be put into your skin to drain blood from your incision.
 The incisions will be closed with stitches and covered with bandages.